RPS Music Awards Winners Announced

-The RPS Music Awards, marking outstanding musical achievement in 2016 were presented at a ceremony at The Brewery in the City of London.
+The annual RPS Music Awards, marking outstanding musical achievement, were presented at a ceremony at The Brewery in the City of London on 9 May 2017.
 The evening was hosted by BBC Radio 3’s Sarah Walker and Andrew McGregor, with ‘silver lyre’ trophies presented to the winners by British pianist Stephen Hough.

 The RPS Music Awards celebrate the unique experience of live music-making,with award winners chosen by independent juries of leading music practitioners from hundreds of nominations nationwide.
 With wins for Manchester Camerata, Opera North, the UK’s first disabled-led youth orchestra, South-West Open Youth Orchestra and two Scottish festivals - East Neuk Festival and Lammermuir Festival, the Awards truly demonstrate the depth and breadth the UK's musical life.

 Highly acclaimed arts film maker, Barrie Gavin, was awarded Honorary Membership of the Royal Philharmonic Society for 'the care and attention to detail which he invests in each and every subject, and his ability to demonstrate insightful authority and profound understanding'.
 Gavin is the first film maker to receive the award.